 Harper also cancelled the Sector Council Programs.
 These were councils and foundations that consisted of corporations within government that were introduced by the Paul Martin Liberal government and that were capable of influencing government policy and driving the social economy agenda.
 (Figure#5)

-This brings into question: Why were these social economy programs pursued beyond September 2006 when they were defunded by the Harper Government?
-Exactly how is Johanne Mennie involved with Tides Canada?
-As Minister of Industry who managed the SSHRC and HRSDC, what was Maxime Bernier’s involvement with Tides Foundation of Canada?
+How is Johanne Mennie involved with Tides Canada?
+As Minister of Industry who managed the SSHRC and HRSDC, what was Maxime Bernier’s involvement with Tides Canada?
 And with the upcoming 2019 election, is the newly formed People’s Party of Canada (PPC) merely an extension of the Liberal Party of Canada?
 And what connections does George Soros have to the PPC?

 The future of freedom in Canada is becoming increasing bleak – all in the name of social progress and sustainability.
 Canada is indeed losing its sovereignty to corporations whose global agenda is employment equity, government deregulation, and higher taxation in order to fuel mass migration and its social economy mandate.
 If we don’t learn this lesson from the economic situation in Venezuela, soon we too will be without medical care, homeless and living in tents, eating beans, dodging bullets in our streets, and using our currency as toilet paper.